landofcash/PayUnlock/README.md

-# PayUnlock - Secure Digital Marketplace on Hedera
+# PayUnlock - Secure Digital Marketplace on Hedera network.

-PayUnlock is a decentralized escrow marketplace for digital products, powered by Hedera blockchain technology.
+PayUnlock is a decentralized escrow marketplace for digital products, powered by Hedera network technology.
 It provides a secure platform for buying and selling digital content with built-in protection for both parties through smart contract escrow.

+There is no database or server side storage other than Hedera contracts and encrypted metadata files.

 ## Project Description

 PayUnlock is redefining digital commerce by removing intermediaries and guaranteeing secure delivery of digital products.
 Powered by advanced cryptography and Hedera smart contracts, it creates a trustless environment where buyers can verify content before payment is released.
-This DeFi-driven model brings practical, real-world use cases to blockchain, with security, transparency, and a seamless user experience at its core.
+This DeFi-driven model brings practical, real-world use cases to hashgraph, with security, transparency, and a seamless user experience at its core.

 ## Project Structure